ksator/continuous-integration-with-python/README.md

 #### Travis CI:
 To make these tests and reports automatic, we use a github webhook with Travis CI.
-Travis tests with py.test the repo every time you push to your GitHub repository.
+Every time you push to your GitHub repository, Travis tests with pytest the repository.
 The file [**.travis.yml**](.travis.yml) has the Travis CI details.
 The file [**requirements.txt**](requirements.txt) has the list of python packages Travis installs.

 #### Coveralls:
 Our [**.travis.yml**](.travis.yml) file use the service Coveralls: Travis pushes the coverage report to Coveralls every time it runs, i.e., every time you push something to your GitHub repository.

-## run python tests locally:
+## How to run python tests locally:
 ```
 py.test
 py.test -v